Strong regularization by Brownian noise propagating through a weak H{\"o}rmander structure

-To handle such a term, we are led to compare the difference of the gradients through their expansion \eqref{strong_GROS_DECOUP}.
+through the expansion of the gradients given by \eqref{strong_GROS_DECOUP}.
 Two cases then arise: the system is globally in the \textit{off-diagonal} regime, i.e. the spatial points $\x_i $ and $z$ are \textit{far} w.r.t. their corresponding time scale (there exists $c_0$ such that $c_0|\x_i-z| \ge (T-t)^{i- 1/2} $ or equivalently $c_0|\x_i-z|^{2/(2i-1)}\ge (T-t)$); the system is globally in the \emph{diagonal} regime, i.e. the spatial points $\x_i $ and $z$ are \textit{close} w.r.t. their corresponding time scale ($c_0|\x_i-z|^{2/(2i-1)}< (T-t)$).

 Since in the global \textit{off-diagonal} regime the spatial points are \textit{far}, it is not expectable to control suitably the expansion of the gradients around their difference.
 In this case, it is in fact more natural to expand each gradient term thanks to \eqref{strong_GROS_DECOUP} taking as freezing point the associated spatial argument, i.e. $\bxi=\x$ for the first gradient and denoting by $\x'=(\x_{1:i-1},z,\x_{i+1:n}),\ \bxi'=\x' $ for the second one.
-This allows to take advantage of the underlying smoothing properties in time of the gradient (cf. Section \ref{SUBSUB_OFF_DIAG} below\footnote{note that in this case we have that for all $s$ in $(t,T]$ the off-diagonal regime holds.}).
+This allows to take advantage of the underlying smoothing properties in time of the gradient (cf. Section \ref{SUBSUB_OFF_DIAG} below\footnote{note that in this case we have that for any $s$ in $(t,T]$ the off-diagonal regime holds.}).

 On the other hand, in the \emph{global diagonal} regime (when $c_0|\x_i-z|^{2/(2i-1)} \le (T-t) $), we are again faced with a regime dichotomy.
 Note indeed that, expanding the gradients in \eqref{strong_NABLA_XK} from \eqref{strong_GROS_DECOUP}, we have to deal with a time integral associated with the source and perturbative terms.
 We are hence again led to separate, within this time integral, the \emph{local} off-diagonal and diagonal regimes, i.e. w.r.t. the time integration variable $s$.
 We hence introduce the time set $\mathcal{S}_i = \{s \in [t,T]: (s-t) \leq c_0|\x_i-z|^{2/(2i-1)}\}$ (for the same previous constant $c_0$) which corresponds to the \emph{local} off-diagonal regime and the complementary set $\mathcal{S}_i^c = \{s \in [t,T]: (s-t) > c_0|\x_i-z|^{2/(2i-1)}\} $ which corresponds to the \emph{local} diagonal one.